What’s Your Story?

-Submissions open on FilmFreeway - ROUND 1 (first 10 pages)
+Submissions open on FilmFreeway - ROUND 1 (first 10 pages of script)

-Final deadline - Script submissions will not be accepted after this date!
+Final deadline - Submissions will not be accepted after this date!

 ROUND 1 NOTIFICATIONS ARE SENT OUT.

-If your script is selected for the second round of the selection process, you will receive an email with a request to submit a PDF of the COMPLETE SCRIPT by TUESDAY, AUGUST 4; you may also be called for an interview.
+If your script is selected for the second round of the selection process, you will receive an email with a request to submit a PDF of the COMPLETE SCRIPT by FRIDAY, JULY 23.

 ROUND 2 NOTIFICATIONS ARE SENT OUT.
 Five Screenwriting Lab fellows are selected.